offa/nvim-config/README.md

 ### Selection of plugin groups

-There are many plugins available – but most of the time not all are needed.
-Therefore it's possible to create a custom selection of plugin groups.

-This is done by the `.vimrc.before.local` file:
+It's possible to create a custom selection of plugin groups using the `.vimrc.before.local` file:

 ```vim
 " Custom plugin group selection